topkecleon/telegram-bot-bash/doc/7_develop.md

 5. give your (dev) fork a new version tag: ```git tag vx.xx```, version must be higher than current version
 6. setup github hooks by running ```dev/install-hooks.sh``` (optional)

+### Test, Add, Push changes
+A typical bashbot develop cycle looks as follow:

+1. 'git checkout develop'
+2. start developing - *change, copy, edit bashbot files ...*
+3. run 'dev/all-tests.sh' - *in case if errors back to 2.*
+4. run 'dev/git-add.sh' - *check for changed files, update version string, run git add*
+5. 'git commit' -m "COMMIT MESSAGE"
+6. 'git push'

+**If you setup with hooks and use the scripts above, versioning, addding and testing is done automatically.**

 ### Versioning

 Bashbot is tagged with version numbers.
 If you start a new development cycle you must tag your fork with a version higher than the current version.